tomedegroot/study-material/Linux+LPICLevel1Exam1/debianBasedPackageManagement.md

   2. `-y` -> always return 'yes' to prompts
   3. `-q` -> omit progress information, keeps the screen clean

-`apt-get source SOURCENAME` -> download the source files to the current dir
+`apt-get download PACKAGENAME` -> download the package(.deb) to current dir `apt-get source PACKAGENAME` -> download the source files to the current dir

 `apt-get upgrade` -> upgrade you packages to the newest version, but will never remove a package or install a package currently not installed.
 This is because: